vineethkumarv/sv-wiki/Fine-Grain-Process-Control.md

 join:FORK_F1
 ```

 In the above code snippet you can see that At #0 simulation time the handle for the process class was declared.
+In the below Fig-2,
-So we are checking at #1 whether an object created or not which was displayed **Not created** Then at #2 we are creating an object for the process class and checking then At #3 it was displaying **Created**.(refer below Fig-2)
+* At #1 simulation timewe are checking whether an object p1 was created or not then it was displaying **Not created**.
+* At #2 simulation time we are creating an object for the process p1.
+* At #3 simulation time we are checking for the object p1 it was displaying **Created**.

 ![fine_self_output](https://user-images.githubusercontent.com/110447489/189285742-8b5f6e52-6100-485f-9ab0-5fcd7ec0b8e7.png)